mcthuesen/MobilePay-PoS-v10/docs/overview_of_changes.md

-## Overview of changes between version 10 and version 8.6 of the MobilePay PoS API
+# Overview of changes between version 10 and version 8.6 of the MobilePay PoS API

 Version 10 of the MobilePay PoS API introduces breaking changes from version 8.6 of the API.
 The following list describes the changes in overview:

-Notable changes from Version 8.6 to Version 10 of the MobilePay PoS API
 * Clients need to implement HTTP 1.1 and JSON standards
 * Security setup has changed
   * No API key and HMAC validation